narner/OpenFrameworks-and-AudioKit-HelloWorld/README.md

 # OpenFrameworks-and-AudioKit

+### Introduction

-If you're making an OpenFrameworks project that will only run on an OS X device, it's possible to include AudioKit in your OpenFrameworks project.
-AudioKit gives you the ability to quickly prototype great sounding instruments, and is written in pure Swift.
+If you're making an OpenFrameworks project that will only run on an OS X device, it's possible to include [AudioKit](http://audiokit.io/) in your OpenFrameworks project.
+AudioKit gives you the ability to quickly prototype great sounding instruments, and is written in pure

-To start, clone AudioKit.
+Swift.
+If you're an OpenFrameworks developer who's not familiar with AudioKit, check out some of the work shown in our [gallery](http://audiokit.io/gallery/).
+Hopefully they will inspire you to use AudioKit in some of your games or installations!
+This tutorial will show you how to add AudioKit to your OpenFrameworks project, and create a simple Hello World example.
+While it's a rather simple sounding oscillator, it's important to remember that anything you hear in the Gallery pages that you like can also be implemented in your Open Frameworks project.

+### Getting Started

+Before we start, make sure that you have:

+1) Xcode 7.3 installed

+2) OpenFrameworks 0.9.3 installed

+3) You have a [copy of AudioKit](https://github.com/audiokit/AudioKit).
 Make sure that you're using AudioKit 3.1.1 and later (photo)

 We can go ahead and create our OpenFrameworks project now.
-Using the Project Generator (...make sure to put exact title, and show that we're putting this in "my apps").
+Using the Project Generator (...make sure to put exact title, and show that we're putting this in "my apps") (photo).

 Since AudioKit is a Swift library, there's a few things we'll need to consider.
 First, any file that we want to call AudioKit code from will need to be an Objective-C++ file.
 This is because while it's possible to call Swift code from Objective-C++ code, it is not possible